F4RAN/instant-messanger/README.md

 ## Additional FEATURES:

-1- Message time,

-2- friends show,
+1- Messages stores in the database,

+2- Messages creation time,

+3- Representation of friends list,

-3- latest message of each friend,
+4- latest message of each friend representation,

-4- Authentication with phone number and set cookie for future login,
+5- Register and Authentication with mobile number and set cookie for future login (JWT),

-5- Show unread messages in a counter in the corner of friend's card,
+6- Show unread messages on a counter in the corner of a friend's card,

-6- Add friends to the friends list with phone number,
+7- Add friends to the friends list with phone number,

-7- show sent messages by check sign and seen messages by double check sign
+9- representation of sent messages by check sign and seen messages by double check sign,

-8- when you chatting with a friend messanger can keep message from other firends,
+10- when you chatting with a friend messanger can keep the message from other friends,